zdevaty/go-eliona-api-client/docs/AssetTypeAttribute.md

 ### NewAssetTypeAttribute

-`func NewAssetTypeAttribute(name string, subtype HeapSubtype, ) *AssetTypeAttribute`
+`func NewAssetTypeAttribute(name string, subtype DataSubtype, ) *AssetTypeAttribute`

 NewAssetTypeAttribute instantiates a new AssetTypeAttribute object This constructor will assign default values to properties that have it defined,